What Is SESAC? Guide to SESAC Licensing, Cost & Penalties

 • Public domain music: Songs recorded before 1926 are no longer protected by copyright.
 You can play these very old recordings without using a PRO at all, but remember that newer recordings are protected.

-• Royalty-free music: Some musicians offer up their songs free of copyright payments in exchange for more exposure.
+• Royalty-free music: Some musicians offer up their songs free of ongoing copyright payments in exchange for more exposure.
 A contract with a group like this could help you get music without paying high fees.

 • Original music: If you write, play, and record your own songs, you could play them in your space without paying anyone for them.